Foundations

 Sensed time is composite

-A Form is the manifestation of a stabilized Protocol.
+A Form is a constituted agent.

 Solidification and Crystallization

-Alikeness (between Forms)
+Alikeness

 8. Action